LuChenyang3842/car-escaping/README.md

 ### 2.hit to the wall will result in blood reduction
 ### 3.fail if car crush into mud
 ### 4. health can be recovered in certian points.

+# Major algorithm for automatic path-finding
+# A* is the major algorithm
+the algorithm can be found in src ---> mycontroller ---> routing strategy

+# Design pattern implemented in the project
+### singleton pattern
+### strategy pattern
+### Factory pattern
+### controller pattern
+Detail of design pattern can be find in report.pdf